erinmckaypotter/all-kats-cats/README.md

 # All Kat's Cats
 ## The Kitty Kat-alog

 A multi-page catalog style website using Bootstrap 5.
-The goal of this excersise was too experiment with as many Bootstrap features and customizations as possible.
+The goal of this excersise was to experiment with as many Bootstrap features and customizations as possible.